AydaMkd/milestoneProject3-frontend/README.md

 ### What we learned:
 - When working as a team, make sure to work in the latest version of the repository.
 - Connecting the Front-End with Back-End.
 - Some dependencies have different versions so our code deprecated.
-The code superseded by the newer one.
+The code was superseded by the newer one.
 Code was not inmediately removed because this can cause a regression in the application.
 - Time frame, implementing the features we planned in a short amount of time.

 ### Work In Progress
-- Calorie Counts
+- Calories Count
 - Serving Conversion (MyCookbook.io)
 - Add Difficulty Rating
 - inventory of ingredients in pantry